swahareddy/swahareddy.github.io/projects/marshall_projects/city_selection.md

 date: 30 Jan 2023
 ---

-This was a second round take-home assignment that I recieved for a corportae strategy internship.
+This was a second round take-home assignment that I received for a corporate strategy internship.
 I was invited to the next round to talk about my approach, so I thought it's worth sharing.

 ## Prompt: